Tinkerforge/doc/en/source/Hardware/Bricklets/Voltage_Current.rst

 .. warning:

  Keep the polarity in mind!
-This Bricklet is protected against polarity reversal!
+This Bricklet is not protected against polarity reversal!

 Calibration